whatsmate/whatsmate.github.io/_posts/2016-02-17-send-whatsapp-message-java.md

 5. Execute the class to send your message: `java WhatsappSender`

-The trial account allows you to test the API for 2 weeks.
+You will need a trial account to call the above API.
 Go [sign up](https://www.whatsmate.net/whatsapp-gateway-api.html) now.